Terms & Conditions

 - High resolution photography or illustration in JPG or TIF format, 300 dpi, and less than 90 MB

-- Video in MPEG-4 format and 60 seconds or less in length, and less than 90 MB
+- Video in MPEG-4 format, 60 seconds or less in length, and less than 90 MB

 - Entries may be submitted by an individual or a group and the entrant or at least one entrant within a group must be either (1) a current or former federally-funded (NIH, NSF, DOE, USDA, VA, etc.) investigator, contractor, or trainee, or a member of FASEB constituent society.

 - One entry per category (“Fluorescence and Electron Microscopy,” “All Other Life Science Images,” and “Video”) allowed per submitter or group.

 - Entries must be original creations by the submitter(s) and not published elsewhere

 - The submitter(s) must hold the copyright of the submitted image.
 FASEB and partnering organizations are not responsible for legal claims related to the improper submission of works belonging to other individuals or organizations.

-- Entries must relate to biomedical or biological research.
+- Entries must relate to life science research.

 - Images or videos must not be of a patient or human research subject, but may be of human cells.